 There are some other circumstances which create a guaranteed issue window as well, such as losing Medicare Advantage coverage when moving out of state.
-Guaranteed issue rules can vary by state, so be sure to check with a licensed agent who can give you accurate information about the laws that apply in your state.
+Guaranteed issue rules can vary by state, so be sure to check with a licensed agent who can inform you about the laws that apply in your state.
 Our agency is licensed in over 40 states, so feel free to contact us if you would like for us to check for you.

-You will want to keep any notices or memos from your prior carrier that show proof of your creditable coverage for guaranteed issue and also so that you do not incur the Part D late enrollment penalty.
+You will want to keep any notices from your prior carrier that show proof of your creditable coverage for guaranteed issue and also so that you do not incur the Part D late enrollment penalty.

 Medicare supplement – Underwritten

 If your window has already passed for open enrollment or guaranteed issue, you can still apply for a Medicare supplement, but you will have to answer some health questions on your application.
 The insurance company can accept or decline you.

 Some people are confused by this because they believe the Annual Drug Election Period in the fall is a time when they can change their supplement without underwriting.
 Unfortunately, the autumn election period only applies to drug plans.
 Changing Medigap carriers will require underwriting in most cases.

 Since there are several standardized plans available to you in each state, you will want to think carefully about which one fits your needs the best.
 Don’t hesitate to contact our agency for more information and quotes for all of the companies that offer plans in your area.
 Call (855) 732-9055 below or click below for help.

 To continue learning about Medicare and supplements, go to our Medicare Supplement Comparison Chart.